masknetgoal634/near-prometheus-exporter/guide/GUIDE.md

   `sudo docker restart grafana`

 Also, some settings need to be modified to enable sending mails.
-Go to https://myaccount.google.com/lesssecureapps slide the button to right to allow.
+Go to https://myaccount.google.com/lesssecureapps slide the button to the right to allow.

 ![](https://raw.githubusercontent.com/masknetgoal634/near-prometheus-exporter/master/guide/img/app_access.png)